Presented By

 Call our concierge

-James was the first player from Europe to win a Senior Major title, the Senior Players Championship in 2004, winning by a stroke from José Maria Cañizares.
+He became the first player from Europe to become a Senior Major champion by winning the Senior Players Championship in 2004 and his first Legends Tour title followed a year later.

 Read More Read Less